jsardev/reaptcha/README.md

 | onError   | no       | `Function`                                  | -               | Callback function executed when reCAPTCHA fails with an error                                                                                 |

 ### Caveats
 There are props that are size-specific and some of the props are **not available** for all of the sizes.
+Although if you will pass these props nothing bad will happen, they will just be ignored.

 The size-exclusive props are: